MadanAmpera/SafeAgTest/README.md

 3 css classes

+I also made sure that this page is compatible for smaller screen devices.

 **Time taken to build this page is approximately 6hrs.**

 Attaching the screen grab of the resulting page below